mdp-toolkit/mdp-docs/source/examples/incsfa/incsfa.rst

 |
 |

-.. rubric:: This result show that it is indeed possible to extract multiple slow features in an online way without storing covariance matrices.
+.. rubric:: This result shows that it is indeed possible to extract multiple slow features in an online way without storing covariance matrices.

 --------------